celestiaorg/CIPs/cips/cip-24.md

 ## Abstract

-Gas scheduler parameters `blob.GasPerBlobByte` and `auth.TxSizeCostPerByte` will no longer be modifiable by governance but may only change via a hard fork upgrade.
+Gas scheduler parameters `blob.GasPerBlobByte` and `auth.TxSizeCostPerByte` will no longer be modifiable by governance but may only change via a breaking network upgrade.

 ## Motivation